 There’s been a lot written about seeing.
 On the face of it the act of seeing seems quite straight forward, but the state of mind that allows us to actually notice what’s in front of us is the point of interest.

-There is a discipline called Contemplative Photography which draws on the idea that we can see either conceptually or perceptually.
-The conceptual mind sees categories of things and is preoccupied with ideas, while the perceptual way of seeing is to register what is actually present.
+The discipline of Contemplative Photography draws on the idea that we can see both conceptually and perceptually.
+The conceptual mind sees categories of things and is preoccupied with ideas, while the perceptual way of seeing is to register what is actually in front of us.

-The challenge is to suspend our preconceived ideas about what we are going to see, what we want to see, or any kind of thing that has a label.
-It is often the case that we look for what we believe will make a good photo and in doing so we miss the real scene.
+To be perceptive is to suspend our preconceived ideas about what we might see, what we want to see, or any kind of thing that has a label or tricks us; We are not looking for someting.